vereis/jarlang/README.md

 # jarlang
-Jarlang is an Erlang to JavaScript transpiler, which is mostly written in Erlang, with a little bit of JavaScript on the side.
+Jarlang is an Erlang compiler which outputs to ES6 spec JavaScript, written in a combination of Erlang and JavaScript (NodeJS).
-Our main goal is to be able to support transpilation of as much of Erlang as possible.
-A long term goal of the project is to be able to transpile the transpiler itself, and be able to write Erlang in the browser; however the only thing which we expect to hold this stretch goal back is our use of erlc to compile native Erlang to an intermediate representation.

-Jarlang works similarly to other similar projects such as [LuvvieScript](https://github.com/hypernumbers/LuvvieScript) and [ElixirScript](https://github.com/elixirscript/elixirscript) by performing a sideways translation from some AST representing Erlang code to the documented [JSTree AST](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).
-We then offload the work of actually generating JavaScript to projects such as [escodegen](https://github.com/estools/escodegen).
+## Overview
+Jarlang is implemented via the following, simple, pipeline:
+1) Utilising the Erlang compiler, we generate Erlang's intermediate language, CoreErlang
+2) Utilise built in Erlang tools to generate an abstract syntax tree from generated CoreErlang, not too disimilarly from projects such as [LuvvieScript](https://github.com/hypernumbers/LuvvieScript) and [ElixirScript](https://github.com/elixirscript/elixirscript)
+3) Map the generated CoreErlang abstract syntax tree into an equivalent JavaScript abstract syntax tree
+4) Utilise NodeJS and tools such as [escodegen](https://github.com/estools/escodegen) to generate valid JavaScript.

+Our JavaScript AST is based off the documentation you can find here: [JSTree AST](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).

 ## Getting Started
 Jarlang is still in development and can't at this time can only transpile trivial pieces of Erlang to JavaScript.
 The following instructions will help you get an environment set up for development and testing purposes only.
 This tool is not at all ready for any real world usage.